Traeger Smoked Burgers – 4 Easy Steps

 Step 3: Melt Cheese & Toast Buns

-Place a slice of cheese on the patties and allow it to melt.
-When the internal temp now reaches 165°F, they are ready to remove from the grill.
+Place a slice of cheese on each patty and let it melt.
+When the internal temperature now reaches 165°F, they are ready to remove from the grill.
 Toast your buns on the grill.

 Step 4: Making The Burger Sauce and Assembling